Overhauled Rays staff missing October magic in ALDS - NewsBreak

 Overhauled Rays staff missing October magic in ALDS

 BOSTON (AP) — Creative as they come at deploying their arms, the Tampa Bay Rays overhauled the pitching staff that bolstered an AL pennant winner in 2020 with their signature out-of-the-box approach.
-Constructed with the same boldness and imagination as last year’s shut-down crew, this staff hasn’t created quite the same October magic.
+Constructed with similar boldness and imagination to last year’s shut-down crew, this staff hasn’t created quite the same October magic.
 Manager Kevin Cash’s fearlessness in deploying a dizzying array of relivers has let them down in Games 2 and 3 of their AL Division Series against the Boston Red Sox.
-Tasked with covering 11 innings Sunday, eight relievers bent repeatedly before finally breaking in the 13th, when Luis Patiño allowed Christian Vazquez’s walk-off two-run homer.www.wcn247.com
+Tasked with covering 11 innings Sunday, eight relievers bent repeatedly before finally breaking in the 13th, when Luis Patiño allowed Christian Vazquez’s walk-off two-run homer.kion546.com

 Comments / 0